-Large leather armchairs, spacious tables and black and white framed photos of the big apple create the feel of a private New York private dinning club.
-The finest fresh chilled certified grade A grain feed beef from the United States, Australia and Japan cooked at high temperature on a lava stone grill.
-The preparation of the Caesar Salad is dinning theatre.
+Large leather armchairs, spacious tables and black and white framed photos of the big apple create the feel of a private New York private dining club.
+The preparation of the food likes dining theatre.
+Read more

 Water Library’s first grill and bar concept.
 The décor is inspired by 1930 grandiose banks as in the James Cagney American crime drama “Public Enemy” (1931).
 Chef de Cuisine Sebastian Schaffer serves value for money steaks in easy to digest 150gms portion.
 KImichiku is a Japanese beef unique to Water Library.